djoamersfoort/TBTracker/README.md

-# Warning
-Warning, this has been customized with our callsign and a new sensor, please the version on the repo we forked from
 # TBTracker
 RTTY and LoRa High Altitude Balloon Tracker for Arduino and SX127x (or Hope RFM9x).
 WARNING, this has been customized with our callsign and a new sensor, please the version on the repo we forked from